lessthanoptimal/BoofAndroidDemo/readme.md

 * fast Turns off debugging and runs at full speed
 * release Is for release and requires encryption keys

+# Crash Reporting

+ACRA is used to report crashes.
+To prevent me from getting spammed by weird errors when people hack this code the destination address for ACRA isn't checked into the repository.
+To add error reporting create a text file with the address here:

+app/src/main/asserts/acra.txt

 # Usage

 See this old blog post